Using the Keyword super

 Subclass Constructors

-The following example illustrates how to use the super
+The following example illustrates how to use the super keyword

 to invoke a superclass's constructor.
-Recall from the Bicycle
+Recall from the Bicycle example

-that MountainBike
+that MountainBike is

-a subclass of Bicycle
+a subclass of Bicycle.

-Here is the MountainBike
+Here is the MountainBike (subclass)

 constructor that calls the superclass constructor and then adds initialization